laravel/docs/billing.md

 <a name="cancelled-subscription-status"></a>
 #### Cancelled Subscription Status

-To determine if the user was once an active subscriber, but has cancelled their subscription, you may use the `cancelled` method:
+To determine if the user was once an active subscriber but has cancelled their subscription, you may use the `cancelled` method:

     if ($user->subscription('default')->cancelled()) {
         //
     }

-You may also determine if a user has cancelled their subscription, but are still on their "grace period" until the subscription fully expires.
+You may also determine if a user has cancelled their subscription but are still on their "grace period" until the subscription fully expires.
 For example, if a user cancels a subscription on March 5th that was originally scheduled to expire on March 10th, the user is on their "grace period" until March 10th.
 Note that the `subscribed` method still returns `true` during this time:

     if ($user->subscription('default')->onGracePeriod()) {
         //